mehmethekim/RTLS_Project/README.md

 We will analyze the messages and change states of the tags.

 ## Roadmap
-- [ ] Basic structure of the project files
+- [X] Basic structure of the project files
+- [X] CMake and google-test initialization
+- [X] State Machine Class Implementation
 - [ ] Tag, anchor device state machines definitions
 - [ ] Test files of tag and anchor devices using [gtest](https://google.github.io/googletest/)
 - [ ] Message generor object that randomly generates MQTT messages from tags and anchors